xander2508/Notes/1. Recon/Open Source Intelligence (OSINT)/Online Research.md

 - Employees
 - Utilised technologies
 - Infrastructure
-- Company industry and its ties (e.g. )
+- Company industry and its ties (e.g. A software design company will probably have a Dev server)

 ### DNS Lookup